How to break free from the Apple ecosystem

 Then, you can click and drag files and folders from your Mac to Google Drive in your web browser.

 You can buy more storage if you need more than the free included 15 GB.
-It's not very expensive at $US2 per month for 100 GB.
+It's not very expensive at $2 per month for 100 GB.

 Having Messages on the Mac to send and receive texts you're also getting on your phone is a pretty tough feature to leave behind if you're ditching the Apple ecosystem, especially since you could get standard SMS messages on your Mac -- not just iMessages between Apple devices -- after OS X Yosemite was released.